zishansami102/capture-the-ether-sols/README.md

 npx hardhat compile
 ```

-* Update challenge address in the test file run challenge tests to pass the challenges on Ropsten Network
+* Update challenge address in the test file and run challenge test to pass the challenges on Ropsten Network
 ```
-npx hardhat test --network ropsten
+npx hardhat test/TokenBank.js --network ropsten
 ```